Jul 5, 2026Precision Engineering & Tooling

 III.
 Functional Classification: Permanent vs. Dismountable

-1. Permanent Snap-fits: Designed for one-time assembly.
-These features possess a Lead-in Angle for installation but 90° or even negative Return Angles, creating a "Self-Locking" state that cannot be removed without damaging the part.
+1. Permanent Snap-fits: These possess a Lead-in Angle for installation but 90° or even negative Return Angles, creating a "Self-Locking" state.

 IV.
 Strategic Advantages & Limitations

-• Cost Reduction: Eliminates the need for secondary fasteners (screws, nuts, washers), reducing BOM costs.
+• Cost Reduction: Eliminates screws, nuts, washers, reducing BOM costs.

 • Assembly Efficiency: Speeds up production lines and reduces labor hours through "click-to-fit" logic.